microsoft/TechExcel-Securely-migrate-Windows-Server-and-SQL-Server-workloads-to-Azure/README.md

-# Tech Excel: Securely migrate Windows Server and SQL Server workloads to Azure
+# TechExcel: Securely migrate Windows Server and SQL Server workloads to Azure

 Tailspin Toys is a global manufacturer of children’s toys that was founded in 1957 with its global headquarters located in Milwaukee, WI.
 Their mission-critical workloads are currently hosted in an on-premises datacenter and are beginning a journey to modernize and migrate into the cloud using Microsoft Azure.